QNS Weekender: 4 things to do in Queens – QNS.com

 Visit vaccinefinder.nyc.gov to find a vaccination site near you.

-Kids Week: Nature Story Time (Baisley Pond Park): While the kids are on winter break, take them to the park to participate in this fun storytelling experience.
-Led by the Urban Park Rangers, kids will learn about nature in a hands-on and fun way.
-Mother Carter Garden in Baisley Pond Park. nycparks.org.
-Free.
-1 to 2 p.m., Dec.
-31.

-Illuminate the Farm (Queens Farm): This is one of the last weekends of the season to see holiday lanterns light up Queens Farm.
-The hand-crafted lanterns are made with over 1,000 lights and creat an immersive experience across the farm’s six acres.
+Illuminate the Farm (Queens Farm): Illuminate the Farm is here until the end of January, so there are more opportunities to see holiday lanterns light up Queens Farm.
+The hand-crafted lanterns are made with over 1,000 lights and create an immersive experience across the farm’s six acres.
 Lanterns depict farm animals, fruits, vegetables, flowers and holiday designs.
 Patrons are also welcome to pick their own wish lantern (for $5) to decorate and take home.
 Advance tickets are required.
 Queens Farm; 73-50 Little Neck Pkwy. queensfarm.org.
 Tickets are $24.99 for general admission, $16.99 for kids 3 to 12 and free for babies 0 to 2.
-4:30 to 9:30 p.m., Dec.
-31 to Jan.
-2.
+4:30 to 9:30 p.m., Jan.
+7 to 9.

 To submit an event for QNS Weekender, email jbagcal@schnepsmedia.com.